Moss Treatment and Control Service Page

 What if We Do Not Live There?

-If you are not fortunate to be living here in the Portland Oregon Metro Area, this info should help you find the right contractor to do this as we specified.
+If you are not local to the Portland Oregon Metro Area, this info should help you find the right Contractor to do this as I specified.
 Feel free to insist they read this web site and follow it to the letter.
 Or just print it out for them to read, and insist they read it there in front of you.
 If they balk at it or try to debate the validity of this web page, that should be very telling, and you should not hire them!
 The damages will be your loss, not theirs.
-You are not likely to get them to volunteer to repair those damages, and it will be very hard to prove their responsibility later on.
+You are not likely to get them to volunteer to repair those damages, and it will be very hard to prove their responsibility years later.

-If you are fortunate to be living here in the Portland Oregon Metro Area, we will be happy to assist you with your needs, doing it the right way.
-As to cost, it is calculated in 100-foot sections, or a 10' x 10' area called a square of roof in roofing terminology.
-These example prices are based on a small low-slop roofed house (6/12 pitch or less) composite roof, with around 10 squares of roofing (or 1,000 square feet, which is different than the floor space in a house).
-A medium size house has around 20 to 30 squares of roofing.
+As to a cost example of the different options we can offer: roofing is calculated in 100 square foot sections, or a 10' x 10' area called a 'square of roofing'.
+These example prices below are based on a small low-slop roofed house (6/12 pitch or less) composite roof, with around 10 squares of roofing (or 1,000 square feet, which is different than the floor space in a house).
+A medium size house typically has around 25 squares of roofing.
 The cost varies due to the complexities and safety issues to access all the areas of your roof.
-Go to our Contact web page and send us an e-mail telling us what you need or may want.
+Please go to our Contact web page and send us an e-mail telling us what you need or may want along with some digital photos of your house.

-(d) $2,000 to carefully scrape off around 98% of the moss build-up, treat the roof with this type of powder moss killer, and install a 24” wide custom 20oz copper roof cap 30' long.
-Keep in mind that this should be the last time this needs to be done, and the ridge cap is removable to be reused after a new roofing project is done.
-It is recommended to do the $150 re-powdering of the roof only every 5 years or so to keep it clear of moss, and some simple debris removal as needed.
+(c) $1,600 to do a simple scrape and clean up; removing around 70 to 80% of the debris, and install an 18” wide custom 20oz copper roof ridge cap 30' long.
+Keep in mind that this should be the last time this needs to be done, and the copper ridge cap is removable to be reused after a new roofing is installed as needed.
+We offer a 10% discount if you're also having us replace your gutters at that time.

 How does moss damage metal roofs?

 Moss and mildew on metal roofs is more a problem for anyone who needs to access your roof than the deterioration of the sheet-metal.
-They are very dangerous to access for servicing, since they mildew in short order and become very slick when wet!
+They are very dangerous to access for servicing, since they mildew in short order and become very slick when damp!
 Even for a low slop roof.
 Wood shakes also moss-up like this and become very slick, but at least workers can wear special cleated boots.
-There are no special shoes made to walk safely on metal roofs safely.
-There are numerous problems with any metal roof, as described on our Roofing web page.
+There are no special shoes made to walk safely on metal roofs.
+There are numerous problems with all types of metal roofs, as described on our Roofing web page.

-The moss will hold moisture against the painted metal, causing the bacteria rage and buckle the paint off.
+The moss will also hold moisture against the painted metal, causing the bacteria rage and buckle the paint off.
 Then resulting in quickly rusting through that thin steel sheet-metal.
 Once that steel begins to rust it is too late to just have it re-painted.
 The paint may stick to the rust, but the rust will flake off the rest of the steel.
 It will have to be carefully sanded down and primed, which is very costly and may cause a penetration to the steel sheet-metal surface.
 It is usually necessary to replace the roof at that point.
-Replacing only part of the metal roofing could be done, but would be strange to have that older part fail well before the new replaced section.
+Replacing only part of the metal roofing could be done, but would odd to see the oxidized paint of the older roof with the new replaced section.

 Also, most any roofing contractors will not even give you that kind of option.
 It would not be something they would be willing to do or warranty, even thought the CCB only requires a 1 year warranty on construction.
 There incentive is to sell you a complete new roofing job.

 Cedar wood roofing shingles are far more vulnerable to this kind of damage.
-Recommended treatment of these 40 year cedar shake roofing shingles winds up being so costly that few home owners will have their roof treated as they should.
-Because of this it is rare to get a 20 year life span from their 40 year roof.
+Regular treatment of these 40 year cedar shake roofing is so costly that few home owners will have their roof treated as they should.
+Because of this it is rare to get a 20 year life span from these 40 year roofs.
 If they had gotten it treated as they should, in 40 years they would have spent more money than the cost of 2 new roofs, as well as the head-ache of finding competent workers to do this without causing more damage than the moss.
-That wood dry-rot and decay is really not a big problem, since the painted steel valley metal that is most always used will rarely last more than 20 years anyway.
+That dry-rot of the expose wood may not be your primary concern, since the painted steel valley metal and other flashing, that is most always used, will rarely last more than 20 years anyway.

-It is just a shame that the owner had been fooled into paying so much more for that lame 20 year roof.
-More than the cost of a good 40 year composite roof with copper valleys and flashing and even a custom copper ridge cap.
+It is just a shame that these owners were fooled into paying so much more for that short lived roof.
+Often more than the cost of a good 40 year composite roof with copper valleys and flashing.

 Clay & concrete roofing tiles